drakerunner/jdataclass/README.md

 jdataclass provides several functions to work with custom mappings and dataclass objects:

-- `JField`: An annotation to specify custom field mappings for a dataclass field.
+- `JField`: Holds options for a field, used during serialization and deserialization.
-- `JFieldOptions`: A class to define options for `JField`.
+- `JFieldOptions`: dataclass that is added to a field metadata and is used to create a `JField`.
-- `JProperty`: An annotation to specify custom property mappings for a dataclass property.
+- `JProperty`: A descriptor that replaces the getters and setters for a jproperty.
-- `jfield`: A decorator for defining custom field mappings using functions.
-- `jfields`: A decorator for defining multiple custom field mappings using functions.
+- `jfield`: Factory function to create a Field with the metadata that JField needs.
+- `jfields`: Function that returns all jfields defined of a given class.
-- `jproperty`: A decorator for defining custom property mappings using functions.
+- `jproperty`: A decorator to specify custom property mappings for a dataclass property.
-- `jproperties`: A decorator for defining multiple custom property mappings using functions.
+- `jproperties`: A function that returns all jproperties of a given class.
 - `create`: Create a dataclass object from a dictionary of data using custom mappings.
 - `asdict`: Serialize a dataclass object to a dictionary using custom mappings.
-- `convert`: Deserialize a dictionary to a dataclass object using custom mappings.
+- `convert`: Converts one dataclass to another.

-For more detailed information on how to use these functions, refer to the [jdataclass documentation](https://github.com/your-library-docs).

 ## Examples